ataricoder/www/posts/testing-2.md

 title: "When to Use Static Generation v.s.
 Server-side Rendering"
 date: "2020-03-02"
 updated: "2020-06-30"
+preview: "In the spirit of over-complicating the hell out of my personal website, I spent time this weekend trying to solve one very small and seemingly-simple "
 ---

 > This post is a complement to episode 346 of Design Details, Quality Software.
 It is also informed by the 2018 WWDC talk, The Qualities of Great Design.